Intania345/dealls-mentoring/README.md

 **For the complete and detailed implementation, please see the `cypress/e2e/testCases/explore.cy.js` file.**

-This is the end of the files.
+This is the end of the files. <br>
 Thank you.